casualsnek/cassowary/README.md

 ## Cassowary supports:

-- Running Windows application as if they were native application
+- Running Windows applications as if they were native applications
 - Opening files from a Linux host directly inside Windows applications
 - Using Linux apps to open files that are on a Windows VM
 - Allowing easy access between both the guest and host filesystems
 - An easy-to-use configuration utility
 - Creating an application launcher for Windows application
-- Automatically suspending the VM when no Windows application is in use and automatically resume it when required (virt-manager only)
+- Automatically suspending the VM when no Windows application is in use and automatically resuming it when required (virt-manager only)

 ## This README consists of instructions for: